DOME-Marketplace/dome-odrl-profile/policy/replication/README.md

 In general the replication process involves two actors and two phases:

-1. The [`source`](#replication-source) marketplace decides what to (ideally) replicate, where and under what conditions.
+1. The [`Source`](#replication-source) marketplace decides what to (ideally) replicate, where and under what conditions.
-2. The [`sink`](#replication-sink) marketplace becomes aware of such a replication wish and, if agreed ([Replication Agreement](#replication-agreement), proceeds with the replication of the offering/catalog.
+2. The [`Sink`](#replication-sink) marketplace becomes aware of such a replication wish and, if agreed ([Replication Agreement](#replication-agreement), proceeds with the replication of the offering/catalog.

 From a practical point of view, it was agreed that the process could work as follows:

-1. The `source` marketplace publishes an offering.
+1. The `Source` marketplace publishes an offering.
 This will trigger a blockchain notification to all interested marketplaces (access nodes) who can access the endpoint of the product-offering/catalogue for retrieval.
 Through some kind of governance rules in DOME, we’ll agree that a successful retrieval of product-offering/catalogue also
-   *entitles* replication on a `sink` marketplace.
+   *entitles* replication on a `Sink` marketplace.

 > TODO: TBD:
 >> notification to all interested marketplaces
 >
 > ...what does this mean?!?
 How is this 'group' of "interested" marketplaces (DOME-Participants) build up?!?

-2. At the same time, the `source` marketplace will define some Access Control Policies for given product-offering/catalogue (through the GUI, translated to ODRL and managed locally within the access node by local Policy Enforcement Point (
+2. At the same time, the `Source` marketplace will define some Access Control Policies for given product-offering/catalogue (through the GUI, translated to ODRL and managed locally within the access node by local Policy Enforcement Point (
    **PEP**), Policy Decision Point (**PDP**)).

 >